 Below are general timeframes for replacing each pump part.

-However, it’s a good idea to check with your breast pump manufacturer to confirm how frequently they suggest replacement, as this can differ from brand to brand.
+However, it’s a good idea to check with your breast pump manufacturer to confirm how frequently they suggest replacement, as this can differ between brands.
 (Specific recommendations for some of the popular breast pump manufacturers are included at the bottom of this post.)

 Duckbills (duck valves)